-Given housebuilders' strong forward order books during the financial year under review, both materials and sub-contract labour were stretched, with build cost inflation of up to 8% in since eased as the macro-economic with build cost inflation beginning to return to more sensible levels.
+Given housebuilders' strong forward order books during the financial year under review, both materials and sub-contract labour were stretched, with build cost inflation of up to 8% in pumps into all our homes on upcoming some instances.
+These pressures have since eased as the macro-economic customers, we saw the opportunity to picture has become more uncertain, with build cost inflation beginning to return to more sensible levels.
 Going forward, in the new financial year, we expect build cost inflation to be circa

 We ended the financial year with a total order book of £0.85bn (2022: £1.44bn) of which 65% (2022: 76%) was exchanged.
 We are continuing to be very selective on land buying and focused on bringing forward strategic land.
 This was demonstrated by the purchase of only 1,906 plots of current land.
 This is against the backdrop of our substantial land investment in 2021 when we added over £3bn of Gross Development Value (GDV) to our land holdings with planning at good margins.
-This activity secured the medium-term land bank.
+This activity secured the medium-term land bank